national food of india

 East Indian Flavors

-East Indian cuisine highlights the use of unique ingredients like mustard seeds and poppy seeds.
+East Indian cuisine highlights unique ingredients like mustard seeds and poppy seeds.
 Fish curries, often featuring mustard paste, offer pungent, aromatic flavors.
 Luchi, a deep-fried bread, is paired with spicy alur dom.
 Sweets like rasgulla and sandesh made from chhena (paneer) demonstrate the region’s rich tradition of dairy-based desserts.

 West Indian Influences

 West Indian food is vibrant, with a bold balance of spices.
 Vada pav, a spicy potato-filled sandwich, is a popular street food.
 The shrikhand, a sweet yogurt dessert, exemplifies the region’s knack for combining sweet and savory.
-Goan and Kerala coastal cuisines, rich with seafood and coconut-based curries, are staples of the region.
+Goan and Kerala coastal cuisines, rich with seafood and coconut-based curries, are staples of the area.

 Regional Specialties